 Bender was lead author on their study of how soybeans take up nutrients and where they end up in the plant.
 One of the key findings is that most of the phosphorus ends up in the grain.
 Leaving residue on the field may not contribute as much phosphorus to the next crop as once thought.
 Potassium, on the other hand, is deposited in leaves, stems and other stover, so residue helps replenish K, though Below cautions that this will vary from operation to operation, and K should not be overlooked in the nutrient management plan.

-Soil testing is the first step in developing the right nutrient management plan, so that none of the key macro- or micronutrients are overlooked, Clover advises.
+Soil testing is the first step in developing the right nutrient management plan, so that none of the key macro- or micronutrients are overlooked, Woolfolk advises.

 Bender advises that even-splitting the application, so that some nutrients are put down just before the soybean crop, can be a helpful approach.